The hot springs of Santa Rosa and San Vicente are located in Colombia’s magnificent coffee triangle.

 The coffee zone is contained within the small cities of Armenia, Manizales and Periera.
 And the mountain villages between these towns are settled in Colombia’s green, luscious, breath-taking landscape.
 Coffee plantations are carved into the steep hillsides.
 Here one can hike, go horseback riding, visit a national coffee park or soak in hot springs.

 So don’t forget to pack a swim suit.
-While the coffee zone is inland, travelers looking for a relaxing day of fun in the sun have the option to work in a visit to the hot springs located in the heart of the coffee zone.
+While the coffee zone is inland, travelers looking for a relaxing day of fun in the sun have the option to visit to the hot springs located in the heart of the coffee zone.
 Called spas or thermal resorts, these pools of hot, steamy waters are places where one can relax poolside and nurse a cold beverage under the piercing tropical sun.

 Hot springs boost circulation, relieve stress, promote sleep, decongest, eliminate stress, intoxicants, body aches and pains and leaves your skin smooth and soft.